Make sure You Give Us Access to Every Property!

 - Input the email address of the new owner.
 Take note that it should be a Google account.

 - Click on Continue and the new owner should show up on the list.

 That completes our how-to guide on allowing Ardor or other users to access Google Analytics or Google Search Console.
-Watch out for more helpful tips from us that we send out regularly.
+Watch out for more helpful tips from us and actual Google search statistics that we send out regularly.

 If you’d like to talk about SEO or how Ardor can optimize your website, book a date with Kris Reid.
 Nothing could be better for your branding than consulting with The Coolest Guy in SEO.